 Dick Spierenburg

-Dick Spierenburg, born in 1953, studied architecture at Delft University of Technology and Interior & Product Design at the Royal Academy of Art in The Hague.
-He worked at the Dutch manufacturer Castelijn for over fifteen years, as managing and creative director.
-In 1995, he set up and managed three leading permanent interior design exhibitions in Amsterdam, NIC, Pakhuis Amsterdam and Post CS.
-Parallel to these activities Dick Spierenburg established KBDS with Dutch designer Karel Boonzaaijer in 2001 designing for Arco, Artifort, Castelijn, Gelderland, Hollands Licht, Minotti Italia, Montis and Moroso.
+Dick Spierenburg, born in 1953 in the Netherlands, studied architecture at Delft University of Technology and interior and product design at the Royal Academy of Art in The Hague.
+After graduating, he worked for over 15 years as the managing and creative director for the Dutch manufacturer Castelijn.
+In 1995, he initiated, curated and continued to manage three leading permanent interior design exhibitions in Amsterdam: NIC, Pakhuis Amsterdam and Post Amsterdam in Post CS.

 Red Dot in an interview with Dick Spierenburg